|Expert links:||Marginate Gills||Colourful||Alternate Clades|

 Mycena atroalboides - dark when young but fading.
 Slight radish odor or possibly bleach?
 Gills may spot reddish-brown.
 Conifer duff.

 Other genera - Boring brownish grey mushrooms, with nothing at all that I can think of to easily distinguish them.
 This last group of photos are not even Mycenas, but since even mycologists have at one time or other thought they were, you would be forgiven if you did.
-They are likely Marasmius relatives: Phloeomana, Mycopan, Hydropus, Fayodia and Gamundia.
+These are likely Marasmius relatives: Phloeomana, Mycopan, Hydropus - but these could be in the Tricholomatoid clade: Fayodia, Gamundia.
 Fayodia and Gamundia have warty spores, and Fayodia and Mycopan's spores are also amyloid (turn dark in iodine).
 Gamundia may look omphalinoid or clitocyboid.
 Mycopan and Hydropus are missing the warty outgrowths in the cap cells, and Hydropus actually has inflated cells like Marasmius.
 Most are hygrophanous.
 Obviously, these species are very difficult to ID.

 |Also consider Tephrocybe for your greyish-brown "Mycena".|

-Phloeomana speirea - (XS) Only a few arcuate gills, grey-brown cap striations.
+Phloeomana speirea - (XS) Only a few arcuate gills, cap not really conical, with grey-brown striations.
 Spring on bark and sticks.

 Fayodia bisphaerigera - (S) odd warty

 spores, but just a grey/

 Mycopan (Hydropus) scabripes - (M) much like a large Mycena, umbo, subtle stem fibres, usually adnate.